Have you thought about investing in commercial property?

-- Class A buildings are the most desirable and feature high grade features and amenities and provide high status to its occupants.
+- Class A buildings are the most desirable and feature high-grade features and amenities and provide high status to their occupants.

 - Class B buildings tend to be older buildings that were once class A but now lack some of the modern amenities and technological features.
 They usually lease for lower rents and are attractive to smaller tenants because of their economies.

 - Class C buildings are often older and have not kept up with the trends.
 There are sometimes opportunities to refurbish older buildings and bring them back to class B or class A.

 One of the most important features of an office building that is required by tenants is the availability of car parking or if in the CBD, proximity to transport for both occupants and clients.

 Tenants of office buildings also want proximity to banks and restaurants or facilities for lunch or entertainment of clients.
 Many large office buildings now contain restaurants and shopping in the areas just to please the requirements of their tenants.

 Suburban office buildings should be located close to transport such as freeways but preferably not on major highways or arterial roads as access for visitors is often limited to side streets or rear lanes on these buildings.

 When tenants look for office space they often work out the ratio of the space allocated to each employee.